Reauthorize the National Flood Insurance Program

 In 2014, with NACo’s support, Congress passed the Homeowner Flood Insurance Affordability Act (P.L.
 113- 89), which included several key reforms to the Biggert-Waters Act favorable to counties, including grandfathering of premiums for properties built to code prior to the release of the updated Flood Insurance Rate Maps (FIRMs); retroactive refunds to NFIP policyholders if they paid a higher premium under Biggert-Waters; and the removal of a sales trigger that fully actualized premium rates at the point of sale for properties that were added to new flood zones.

-NACo supports the National Flood Insurance Program Reauthorization (NFIP-RE) Act of 2023 (S.2141/H.R.
+In the 118th Congress, NACo supported the National Flood Insurance Program Reauthorization (NFIP-RE) Act of 2023 (S.2142/H.R.
 4349) which would cap annual premium increases, incorporate affordability provisions for low- and middle-income policyholders, increase investments in flood mitigation and heighten transparency on FEMA’s new risk rating system.
+Congress should reintroduce and pass this legislation during the 119th Congress.

 Key Talking Points

-- Congress should pass the National Flood Insurance Program Reauthorization (NFIP-RE) Act of 2023 (S.2141/H.R.
-4349) which would provide five years of continuous operation and greater stability for policyholders through capped annual premium increases, incorporated affordability provisions, increased investments in flood mitigation and heightened risk rating system transparency.
+- Congress should reintroduce and pass the National Flood Insurance Program Reauthorization (NFIP-RE) Act in the 119th Congress, which would provide five years of continuous operation and greater stability for policyholders through capped annual premium increases, incorporated affordability provisions, increased investments in flood mitigation and heightened risk rating system transparency.

 Advocacy